wprender/cloudbreak-docs/docs/aws.md

 * Kibana (3080)
 * Elasticsearch (9200)

+*Custom Security Group*

+You can define your own security group by adding all the ports, protocols and CIDR range you'd like to use.
+The rules defined here doesn't need to contain the internal rules, those are automatically added by Cloudbreak to the security group on AWS.

+>**IMPORTANT** 443 needs to be there in every security group otherwise Cloudbreak won't be able to communicate with the provisioned cluster.

 If `Public in account` is checked all the users belonging to your account will be able to use this security group template to create clusters, but cannot delete it.

 >**NOTE** The security groups are created on AWS only after the cluster provisioning starts with the selected security group template.